 When I was 15, I became a member of Worthing Chess Club and I have been hooked on chess ever since, both the social and academic sides.

 I have been Worthing Chess Club Champion several times – first title in 1980 and most recent in 2021.
 During the late 1980s I was a keen correspondence player and gained the title of Correspondence Master.
 I made my over-the-board debut for Sussex back in 1981 and played on top board for a couple years during the 1990s.

 In 1997 I qualified for the British Chess Championships having achieved a rating of 220 ECF in the previous season.

 In 2006, I wandered along to a Sussex Junior Chess event with my 11 year-old son and this was a real education for me.
 It was fantastic to see children enjoying their chess, building friendships and socialising between fiercely competitive games.
 Immediately I began running a chess club at my children’s school and later in the year become a coach and team manager with Sussex Junior Chess.

-I am also an ECF-accredited coach, have enhanced level CRB clearance, an emergency First Aid certificate and hold public liability insurance.
+I am also an ECF-accredited coach, have enhanced level CRB clearance, and hold public liability insurance.